1bberto/Mellon.ConfigServer/readme.md

 ![image](https://user-images.githubusercontent.com/3129978/150923013-a1133d9a-ee45-4a21-9aab-0bba5fb4e0c1.png)

-the spring cloud config works using layers, and this is the hierarchy first it will loads the configuration on the file *application.yml* then [Spring.Application.Name].yml if exists then [Spring.Application.Name]-[profile].yml, which in your case for the Sample.csproj is set to Development, you can change it on the file /tests/Properties/launchSettings.json changing the `ASPNETCORE_ENVIRONMENT`
+the spring cloud config works using layers, and this is the hierarchy:
+* first it will loads the configuration on the file *application.yml*
+* then [Spring.Application.Name].yml if exists
+* then [Spring.Application.Name]-[profile].yml, which in your case for the Sample.csproj is set to Development, you can change it on the file /tests/Properties/launchSettings.json changing the `ASPNETCORE_ENVIRONMENT`

 if we change the `ASPNETCORE_ENVIRONMENT` to *Production* and run the api the new response on the *https://localhost:7180* endpoint will be
 ![image](https://user-images.githubusercontent.com/3129978/150924486-01916077-7a64-4b31-b6b6-e58fd8d108f6.png)